 Berkeley Supper Club began in August 2023 as a series of intimate private dinners centered on thoughtful, ingredient-driven food.
 In 2025, we formally organized as a 501(c)7 social club to support the growing community around the table.

-To join us, follow our Substack and RSVP on Luma.
+To join us, follow our become a member and RSVP on Luma.
 Spots are limited—it’s a club, after all. (view our bylaws)

 Head Chef & Founder of Berkeley Supper Club.
 Stagiere at the Cultured Pickle Shop.
 Event Chef for A Fork Full of Earth Organic Catering.
 Former stagiere at Chez Panisse.
 Learn more at his website.